ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'sign_info' parameter is an OPTIONAL parameter of the AS Request Creation Hints message defined in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
 This parameter contains information and parameters about the signature algorithm and the public keys to be used between the Client and the RS.
 Its exact content is application specific.

+In this specification and in application profiles building on it, this parameter is used as described in {{token-post}}, i.e. for asking to and retrieving from the KDC information about the signature algorithm and related parameters used in the group.

 ### 'pub_key_enc' Parameter {#pub-key-enc}

 The 'pub_key_enc' parameter is an OPTIONAL parameter of the AS Request Creation Hints message defined in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
 This parameter contains information about the exact encoding of public keys to be used between the Client and the RS.
 Its exact content is application specific.

+In this specification and in application profiles building on it, this parameter is used as described in {{token-post}}, i.e. for asking to and retrieving from the KDC information about the encoding of public keys used in the group.

 # Key Distribution {#key-distr}

 This section defines how the keying material used for group communication is distributed from the KDC to the Client, when joining the group as a new member.

-If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel using ACE.
+If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel.
+This can be achieved, for instance, by using a transport profile of ACE, which can have been pre-configured on the Client through out-of-band means, or indicated to the Client in the Authorization Response from the AS (see {{ssec-authorization-response}}).

 The exchange of Key Distribution Request-Response MUST occur over that secure channel.
 The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.

 During this exchange, the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).
 The Content-Format used in the messages is set to application/cbor.